fluecker/Database/README.md

 <?php
 Database::getInstance()->setDebug(true);
 ```
-The queries get build bug do not send to the server.
+The queries get build but do not send to the server.
 The query was printed on the console.

 For more examples, look into the "example" folder.